This is one of the most common questions that men ask about the international dating industry, but the basic answer is simple.

 Actually, looking back on the situation, what is shocking is not that a sizeable number of those marriages failed, though far less than feminists ever admitted.
 What is truly amazing is how many of these marriages actually succeeded and are still going strong twenty or twenty-five years later.

-Sure, all of those problems still existed, but today you have a far better chance of dating a stunning Eastern European girl with little or none of the risk and drama common in the 1990s.
+Today you have a far better chance of dating a stunning Eastern European girl with little or none of the risk and drama common in the 1990s.
 And the odds of marrying a great girl and building a long happy relationship are astronomically better today.

 If you understand the situation it is easy to understand why this is such a great time to meet a woman from Eastern Europe.